samakshgupta007/superheroes/README.md

 - [ ] your code should be tested

 ## Tips and advices
 * Feel free to design the pages you are creating as you wish.
 We will also appreciate the creativity, not only the code.
-You can use any MaterialUI components (Lists, Cards, Modals, Buttons, etc.).
+At Zelt we are using Material UI components.
+You can use any MaterialUI components in your implementation (Lists, Cards, Modals, Buttons, etc.).
-* We at Zelt are using formik to handle forms, if you wish you could use the same (not a requirement).
 * Feel free to add improvements/features (not a requirement).
 * Write clean code and try not having all the code of a page in the same file.